 The Board of Trustees may invest any cash balances surplus to the working requirements of its schools to further the Trust's charitable aims as set out in the articles of association.
 The Trust's investment policy ensures that investment risk is properly managed.
-Whilst the Trust is in the early stages of growth, the only approved investment activity is the operation of a special interest-bearing sweeping account with the bank approved by the Chief Finance Officer.
+During the year the only approved investment activity was the operation of a special interest-bearing sweeping account with the Royal Bank of Scotland up to the end of May 2021.